Skip navigation

 Department: Social Work, Education and Community Wellbeing

-I am a Senior Research Fellow in Public Policy at Northumbria University and CAPE Policy Fellow with the North of Tyne Combined Authority.
-I serve on Northumbria's Disability Equality Steering Group and on the Department of Social Work, Education and Community Wellbeing's Ethics Review College.
+I am a Vice Chancellor's Fellow in Public Policy at Northumbria University.
+I serve on Northumbria's Disability Equality Steering Group and on the Department of Social Work, Education and Community Wellbeing's (SWECW) Ethics Review College.
+I lead SWECW's Disability, Neurodiversity, Mental Distress and Lived Experience Expert Group.
 I am co-ordinating work within the department to publish the underpinning research produced by the Common Sense Policy Group on Beveridge-style transformative public policies.

 My work has often depended on deploying innovative research and communication methods to include and amplify the voices of underrepresented groups.
 This has been supported by more than £1.4m in research funding.